 Examines the dilemmas and challenges confronting the social work profession and social work education.
 Examines the nature of professional education, the nature of the profession itself and the forces internal and external to the profession that have an impact on education for social work.
 Among the topics addressed are history of social work education and the profession, current professional issues and the impact upon practice and education.
 Required.
-2 qtr. hrs.
+2 qtr. hrs each quarter (Fall, Winter, Spring) of first year.